Fanny Kemble: Controversy

 According to Encyclopedia.com, Kemble's "lasting historical importance...derives from the private journal she kept during her time in the Sea Islands", documenting the conditions of the slaves on the plantation and her growing abolitionist feelings.

 While Kemble's account of the plantations has been criticised, it is seen as notable for voicing the slaves, especially enslaved black women, and has been drawn on by many historians.
 As noted earlier, her daughter published a rebuttal account.
 Margaret Davis Cate published a strong critique in the Georgia Historical Quarterly in 1960.
-In the early 21st century, historians Catherine Clinton and Deirdre David studied Kemble's Journal and raised questions about her portrayal of Roswell King, father, and son, who successively managed Pierce Butler's plantations, and about Kemble's racial sentiments.
+In the early 21st century, historians Catherine Clinton and Deirdre David studied Kemble's Journal and raised questions about her portrayals of Roswell King, father and son, who successively managed Pierce Butler's plantations, and about Kemble's racial sentiments.
 On Kemble's racial views, David notes she described slaves as stupid, lazy, filthy, and ugly.
 Such views were then common and compatible with opposing slavery and outrage at its cruelties.

 Clinton noted that in 1930, Julia King, granddaughter of Roswell King Jr., stated that Kemble had falsified her account of him after he spurned her affections.
 There is little evidence in Kemble's Journal that she encountered Roswell King Jr. on more than a few occasions, and none that she knew his wife, the former Julia Rebecca Maxwell.
 But she criticized Maxwell as "a female fiend" because a slave named Sophy told her that Mrs. King had ordered the flogging of Judy and Scylla, "of whose children Mr. K[ing] was the father."
 Roswell King Jr. was no longer employed by her husband when Pierce Butler and Kemble began their short residency in Georgia.
 King had resigned due to "growing uneasiness... born of a dispute between the Kings and the Butlers over fees the elder King thought were owed him as co-administrator of Major Butler's estate."

 Before arriving in Georgia, Kemble had written, "It is notorious that almost every Southern planter has a family more or less numerous of illegitimate coloured children."
 Her statements about Roswell King Sr. and Roswell King Jr. and their alleged status as white fathers of enslaved mulatto children are based on what other slaves told her.
 Individuals sometimes relied on hearsay accounts of their paternity, although European ancestry was visible.
 The mulatto Renty, for example, was "ashamed" to ask his mother about the identity of his father.
 He believed he was the son of Roswell King Jr. because "Mr. C[ouper]'s children told me so, and I 'spect they know it."
 John Couper, the Scottish-born owner of a rival plantation adjacent to Pierce Butler's Hampton Point on St. Simon's Island, had marked disagreements with the Roswell Kings.
 Clinton suggests that Kemble favored Couper's accounts.